 Revealing mistake: A boulder tumbles towards James Mason and his party though a cave.
 With all the smashing against the walls and floor of the cave, the boulder stays entirely intact.
 However, just before the boulder hits a wall with two tunnels while flying through the air, the boulder now shows two majors fractures that were unseen earlier.
 The fractures were added to the boulder to give it a more dramatic impact by it breaking up with one piece nearly striking James Mason.

-Continuity: After the villain (Thayer David) kills a duck, a boulder begins to move and brushes the side of his right leg as seen in a close-up and both legs can squarely be seen as he is standing beside the rock.
-The scene changes to a stunt-man who has his left-side of his body towards the camera and this time he's straddling the boulder which pushes him over a ledge.
+Continuity mistake: After the villain (Thayer David) kills a duck, a boulder begins to move and brushes the side of his right leg as seen in a close-up and both legs can squarely be seen as he is standing beside the rock.
+The scene changes to a stunt-man who has his left-side towards the camera and this time his right leg is closer to the boulder which pushes him over a ledge.

 Plot hole: They all drop their backpacks and bags 3/4 mile down into the hole before climbing by rope into the caverns to begin their journey.
 Later in the movie, they are all sitting deep in the caverns complaining about the lack of water supply.
 Suddenly the long-haired guy pulls out a large glass bottle of gin, completely intact and they all drink from it.
 There is no way his pack could have fallen 3/4 mile onto a hard surface without that bottle breaking.